-As noted earlier, net position may serve, over time, as a useful indicator of a District's financial position.
-In the case of the District, assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources by \$21,657,086 at the close of the most recent fiscal year.
+As noted earlier, net position may serve over time as a useful indicator of a government's financial position.
+For the year ended August 31, 2015, the District's assets and deferred outflows exceeded its liabilities and deferred inflows by \$17,940,900, which includes the \$3,411,251 adjustment for GASB 68.